A brief history of tool watches

 How do chronographs and chronometers differ?

 A chronograph is a wristwatch with a stopwatch function.
-“Chronometers” are those highly precisely calibrated watches that have been certified as a chronometer following a 15-day test.
+Chronometers are those precisely calibrated watches that have been certified as a chronometer following a 15-day test.
 The test is carried out by an accredited institute, which tests the watches for accuracy in five different positions and at a range of temperatures.
-Criteria for accuracy vary depending on the size of the movement: small calibers receive less energy from the tension spring and have a smaller balance cock—they are permitted a larger daily rate deviation than bigger movements.
+Criteria for accuracy vary depending on the size of the movement: small calibers are permitted a larger daily rate deviation than bigger movements.
 The tolerances are defined in the international ISO 3159 standard, which corresponds to the Swiss NIHS 95-11 and the German DIN 8319 standards.
-Not all manufacturers send their watches to the respective bodies for testing, however.
-A few watchmakers test the accuracy and fine calibration of the movements themselves—NOMOS Glashütte does this, for example.
-At NOMOS, the watches are finely calibrated in six positions rather than just five.
-Three different calibration systems are employed: the Triovis regulator, the DUW regulator with the NOMOS swing system, and the swan neck fine regulator in the gold Lux and Lambda models.

 What is a dive watch?